Skenderija Complex

 Skenderija functioned as the primary interface between the international Olympic machine and the people of Sarajevo.
 Its central location meant it was constantly stretched to its limits by a daily influx of athletes, reporters, and the general public.

-Crowd Management and Ceremonies The plateau was the focal point of the site's rhythm.
+The plateau was the focal point of the site's rhythm.
 Each evening at 5:30 PM, the atmosphere shifted as cultural programs began, followed by the victory ceremonies at 6:00 PM.
 To manage the thousands of spectators, the medal podium was strictly fenced off.
 Accredited guests stood within four meters of the athletes, while the general public occupied the remaining expanse of the plateau.

-Logistics and Media Flow Movement within the complex was highly regulated to protect the "nerve centre" of the Games.
+Movement within the complex was highly regulated to protect the "nerve centre" of the Games.

 - Media Access: Journalists used specific staircases and entrances (primarily Entrance No. 1) to move between the halls and the Main Press Centre to avoid the protocol lanes used during medal ceremonies.